Dleung872/DanieLeung/README.md

 - User can easily input numbers to be calculated
 - For division, user has a choice between remainders, decimal places, or floor division

+##Technologies used
+-Visualstudiocode
+-Python

+##License
+- MIT license is used because it is the most common license that is used, therefore it is the one used in this project.